Heixier/heixier/README.md

 I'm currently a student at 42 Singapore working on C projects.

-I enjoy building, setting up, and troubleshooting computers, making my vim and zsh look pretty, and writing bash scripts to help others automate testing.
+I enjoy building, setting up, and troubleshooting computers, making my vim and zsh look pretty, and writing testing programs and bash scripts to help others.

 ### Projects